theOtherLuke/nordlynx-router/README.md

 download rules.v4 (above) and place in your /etc/iptables/ directory

 Educational way:
-Make sure nordvpn is not connected and killswitch is off before saving your rules:
+Make sure nordvpn is not connected and killswitch is off before saving your rules.
+Being connected or having killswitch enabled causes rules to be enabled in iptables that will interfere with the rules for forwarding.

 `$ nordvpn d && nordvpn killswitch off`